OHBA-analysis/MEG-ROI-nets/README.md

 ##### How to get started

-The `+ROInets` folder is a Matlab package.
+- The `+ROInets` folder is a Matlab package.
 Don't change the name of the folder, and make sure the folder (not necessarily its contents) is visible on your path

-View a brief summary of what each function does by typing `help ROInets.Contents`
+- View a brief summary of what each function does by typing `help ROInets.Contents`

-The top-level function is `ROInets.run_individual_network_analysis`.
+- The top-level function is `ROInets.run_individual_network_analysis`.
 View the helptext for this to view all the pipeline options.

-Look at the example file (`edit ROInets.example`'`)
+- Look at the example files in `+ROInets/+examples`

-Most of the functions have an attempt at informative help text.
+- Most of the functions have an attempt at informative help text.

 ##### What paper to cite